Counseling Degrees & Licenses in Minnesota

 All of the courses in the counseling programs are offered after 4:30 p.m. and many are offered as a combination of online and face-to-face classroom learning to accommodate working, part-time, and full-time student needs.
 These programs prepare students to apply for state licensing and national professional counseling certification in Minnesota and North Dakota.

-The school also offers an addiction counseling graduate certificate entirely online with face-to-face options available for some/all classes.
+The school also offers an addiction counseling graduate certificate entirely online, with face-to-face options available for some or all classes.
 The school counseling and professional counseling graduate certificates require students to complete the equivalent of the degree program through transfer courses and courses taken at MSU Moorhead.

 • Location: Moorhead, Minnesota